 BFE-RAI Ethnomusicology Film Award

-This prize is awarded to the most outstanding film about music/sound in the world submitted to the biennial RAI Film Festival.
+This award is for the most outstanding film about music/sound in the world.
 Special consideration will be given to innovative audiovisual work that increases knowledge and understanding of musicians, music cultures or soundscapes.
-The film must be substantial (at least 30 minutes long) and should address issues of concern in ethnomusicology, but need not necessarily belong to any conventional ethnographic genre.
 The value of the prize is £250.
-The Ethnomusicology Film Award is sponsored by the British Forum for Ethnomusicology.
+The prize is sponsored by the British Forum for Ethnomusicology.

 The 17th edition of the festival RAI Film Festival took place online from 19th-28th March 2021.
 Details of the 2021 BFE-RAI Ethnomusicology Film Award winners are below.